 People in our community partner with Habitat for Humanity of Greater Memphis to build or improve places they can call home.
-Habitat homeowners help build their own homes alongside volunteers, like you, and pay an affordable mortgage.
-With your help, Habitat homeowners achieve the strength, stability and self-reliance they need to build a better life for themselves and their families.
+Habitat homebuyers help build their own homes alongside volunteers, like you, and pay an affordable mortgage.
+With your help, Habitat homebuyers achieve the strength, stability and self-reliance they need to build a better life for themselves and their families.
 Memphis Habitat has multiple opportunities for individuals and groups to get involved.

 IN THIS SECTION